 - A copy of your most recent annual accounts or financial records that show your organisation’s balance of funds, income and expenditure.
 If you do not have financial records that cover a full year then you will need to provide what records you have currently.

 - A bank account in the name of the organisation with at least two signatories.
 Alternatively, if you belong to a small organisation that does not have a bank account another charitable organisation could look after the funds for you, but you must provide written authorisation from the organisation that will do this.
 If your organisation is struggling to set-up a bank account, consider talking to your local credit union about creating a bank account for your group: https://www.findyourcreditunion.co.uk/

-- A safeguarding policy if your organisation works directly with children or vulnerable adults.
-To read more about safeguarding requirements please visit: NSPCC Safeguarding Standards
+- Your safeguarding policy for working with children or vulnerable adults.
+To read more about safeguarding requirements please see below.